-If either of these properties are unset (or set to bad values), then this servlet will not run:
+If any of these properties are blank (or set incorrectly), then this servlet will not run:

-- uploadToScanEnableScanner must be "true". - uploadToScanUploadDirectory must be a string. - Must be equal to (or a child directory of) the directory defined in the serverFileSystemRoot property. - The serverFileSystemRoot property is also set in the scanEngine.properties file.
+- uploadToScanEnableScanner must be "true". - uploadToScanUploadDirectory must be a string. - This directory must the same as (or a child directory of) the directory defined for the serverFileSystemRoot property, which is also set in the scanEngine.properties file.